SergeyBulyno/NewsReader/README.md

 Realm is a noSQL mobile database that runs directly inside devices.
 Realm is using for news data persistence and managing when to update news views to reflect the latest data.

 ## Image caching
-Image caching is based on NSCache collaboration with Combine framework which provides a declarative Swift API for processing values over time.
+Image caching is based on NSCache's interaction with the Combine framework, which provides a declarative Swift API for processing values ​​over time.